End-of-the-Year Celebration Program

 Before I went to kindergarten, I didn't know how to _____, but now I do!

-Write this on a paper for each child.
+Step 4: Write the "Before I went to kindergarten..." sentence on a paper for each child.
 It will be needed for recitation practice.

 Step 2: Welcome everyone to the celebration.
 Reiterate that we are here to celebrate a year's growth in kindergarten.
 Point out that, as a teacher, you notice growth at school.
 As parents, your audience may notice a different growth at home.
 The students may notice an even different kind of growth.
 We are here to celebrate it all.